NormandaleWells/CSn/CS1/Postconditions.md

 that is, `ret * ret = x`.
 (Note that we use `ret` to denote the return value.)

-Failure to meet a postcondition is a defect in the algorithm or its implementation.
+If a function's preconditions are satisfied, not satisfying a postcondition is a defect in the algorithm or its implementation.
 Postconditions are generally tested